 Most moles can be classified as flat moles, raised moles or skin tags.
 Flat moles are usually dark or irregular spots on your skin.
 Raised moles can appear in a wide range of colors and are generally deeper than flat moles.
 Skin tags are simply painless growths on the skin that are sometimes darker than your primary skin tone.

 Atypical moles — also called dysplastic nevi — are unusual looking moles that are non-cancerous.
 When viewed at the cellular level, these moles look different than healthy, normal moles.
 They may be asymmetric, very dark or multi-colored and may have indistinct borders.
 Often found on the back, chest, buttocks or scalp, these moles look different than the other moles on your body.

 Atypical moles may look like melanoma — the deadliest form of skin cancer — but don’t worry, they’re not cancerous.
 Atypical moles won’t necessarily develop into skin cancer, but if you have 10 or more dysplastic nevi moles, you do have a higher risk of developing melanoma (roughly 12 times the risk of the general population).
-Melanoma can spread very quickly, but is curable if caught early.
+Melanoma can spread very

 Suspicious or abnormal moles should be checked out by a dermatologist.
 Sometimes, your doctor will suggest that you monitor these moles regularly to detect any changes.
 Other times, surgical mole removal is needed.

 In general, the more severely abnormal the mole, the higher the risk of developing melanoma, but your doctor will consider many factors before deciding if a mole should be biopsied, monitored or removed.